mbeddr/mps-platform-docs/src/doc/docs/reference/exceptions.md

 An example for such a checker is [StructureChecker](https://github.com/JetBrains/MPS/blob/master/core/project-check/source/jetbrains/mps/project/validation/StructureChecker.java#L57).
 They are registered in the component plugin [MPSProjectValidation](https://github.com/JetBrains/MPS/blob/master/core/project-check/source/jetbrains/mps/core/platform/MPSProjectValidation.java#L42)

-!!! failure "Can't find / couldn't load X (language, devkit...)."
+!!! failure "Can't find / couldn't load X (language, devkit...) :beginner:"

     X couldn't be loaded.
 The plugin containing X was not installed / the dependency was not fetched and added as a library.
     Install the plugin/open the project containing the language/fetch the dependency.